2011 Meeting Minutes

 Dr. B. Tibor Roberts, NIDDK

-Dr. Rodgers welcomed the group and the members introduced themselves.
+Dr. Rodgers welcomed the group, and those attending introduced themselves.

 2. Epidemiology Study Status Report